 Presidents and the National Turkey

-On Wednesday, President Barack Obama will once again pardon the National Turkey, and that over-sized bird will live out the rest of its sad life at a farm in Virginia.
+On Tuesday, “President” Donald Trump will pardon the National Turkey, and possibly members of his campaign and cabinet.
+Or who knows, maybe the Turkey will pardon him.
+That over-sized bird (the Turkey) will live out the rest of its sad life at a farm in Virginia.
 Much like many of the traditions that Fox News claims were written into the Constitution, the Presidential Pardon of a Turkey is a relatively recent development.
 While some say Harry Truman started it, there is no proof of that, and really he was just the first one to have a National Turkey Ceremony.
 President George H.W.
 Bush’s gesture in 1989 was the first documented official occurrence, after Ronald Reagan made a joke about it two years earlier.

 President Roosevelt is so bad-ass.
 No need for a ceremony, lemme just slice that bad boy up.
 Of course all of these fabulous moments pale in comparison to a lady who once attempted to be the Vice President of this great country.
 This classic gruesome video of Sarah Palin giving an interview after pardoning a Turkey is from 2008.
 It’s not hunting moose with an automatic rifle from a helicopter, but it’s close.